-- Another technique is approaching slowly and saying in a flirtatious, quiet voice slowly and deliberately, “I’m coming to take that toy!“ This introduces your child to what you will do that is not the way (s)he wants rather than you just taking the toy and him/her getting frustrated.
+- Another technique is approaching slowly and saying in a flirtatious, quiet voice slowly and deliberately, “I’m coming to take that toy!“ This introduces your child to what you will do that is not the way they want rather than you just taking the toy and them getting frustrated.

 - Create different conflicts in your dramas which challenges your child to figure out a solution.
 Dr. Stanley Greenspan always said that we want to set up every conflict so the child wins 70 to 80 percent of the time in order to build his/her confidence.

 - If your child feels overwhelmed by conflicts you present, always slow things down breaking it into smaller steps so (s)he can always feel success to build his/her confidence in solving problems without resorting to aggression.
 Also, be more soothing and gentle so (s)he is not overloaded.